Renewals and returns

 - for Leiden University and LUMC staff, a 1 year maximum loan period applies

 - when a borrowed item is reserved by another patron

-Please let us know if you have any questions regarding your loans, by replying to one of our email notices.
+Please let us know if you would have any questions regarding your loans, by replying to one of our email notices.
 This way, we have your account data and loans overview at hand.
 You can also contact us by using Ask a librarian.

 Overdue fees for items reserved by another user

 In case reserved items are not handed in on their due date at the latest, an overdue fee will be imposed: